robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 ### Better Visual Options

-If you do feel a graphically rich and immediately satisfying tool is warranted then use Gamemaker Studio or Unity 3D.
-These tools are used by professionals as well as being relatively easy to use &mdash;
+If you do feel a graphically rich and immediately satisfying tool is warranted then use Gamemaker Studio or Unity3D or KhanAcademy's JavaScript lessons using the ProcessingJS engine, and Python's own turtle graphics, PyGame, and especially Kivy frameworks.
+Sure you can hold their hands to help jump the puddles of setting up these tools.
-especially Gamemaker Studio with its rich drag-and-drop options that can be directly translated later into their code equivalents.
-Your students benefit best because they take those new skills with them and can immediately produce amateur and professional games rather than having to relearn a new tool after being forced to learn Scratch, Alice, Snap or whatever other academically-invented language is out there.
+But once setup, they are using the same tools used by professionals even though, like Gamemaker Studio, they come with beginner-friendly drag-and-drop options that can be directly translated later into their code equivalents.
+Your students benefit best because they take those new skills with them and can immediately produce amateur and professional games rather than having to relearn a new tool after being forced to learn Scratch, Alice, Snap or whatever other academically-invented distraction is out there.
-I'll take teaching a language constructed by a well-informed engineer to do real things (including fun graphic things) that the scientific community (and others) have overwhelmingly adopted over any insular language designed for nothing more than to provide 'a good introduction to computational thinking even if they never code again'.
+As a student I would take being taught a language constructed by a well-informed engineer (even if it was BASIC) to do real things (including fun graphic things) that the scientific community (and others) have overwhelmingly adopted (yes Python is the darling of scientists) over any insular language designed for nothing more than to provide 'a good introduction to computational thinking even if they never code again', which brings me to another rant ...

 ### Expect More

+Why are we making cutesy tools for colleges to 'get to' students that will drop programming after their first class in it? (according to one line of thinking expressed by a proponent of Snap in colleges).

+There are two
+general groups, those that will continue to program and really eat it up, those that do not consider themselves programmers and sincerely don't want anything to do with it.
+The we-want-them-to-love-playing-to-keep-coding approach ultimately punishes the first group so the second group can play and maybe learn something.

 Some of the most amazing programmers I have ever met were Russian, Romanian, Indian, Chinese and Polish.
 By all accounts these are our main competitors for programming jobs.
-Ask any of them what they think of Scratch and this uniquely American way of coddling our future coders.
+Ask any of them what they think of Scratch and this uniquely American way of coddling our future coders at the expense of identifying and teaching real programmers.
-"Let's not make it difficult so they want to keep doing it."
-Sure more people might play with it before deciding coding is not for them, but for those that are talented programmers, the ones we want to identify and encourage as early on to continue real programming, Scratch puts them actually behind in comparison.
+Scratch puts these guys and gals actually behind in comparison.

 I've been told I hold even my youngest coders to very high expectations.
 I suppose I'm a little spoiled.
 I expect every student at SkilStak to